openlayers/workshop/src/doc/layers/cached.rst

 Cached Tiles
 ============

-By default, the WMS layer makes requests for 256 x 256 (pixel) images to fill your map viewport and beyond.
+By default, the Tile layer makes requests for 256 x 256 (pixel) images to fill your map viewport and beyond.
 As you pan and zoom around your map, more requests for images go out to fill the areas you haven't yet visited.
 While your browser will cache some requested images, a lot of processing work is typically required for the server to dynamically render images.

-Since tiled layers (such as the WMS layer) make requests for images on a regular grid, it is possible for the server to cache these image requests and return the cached result next time you (or someone else) visits the same area - resulting in better performance all around.
+Since tiled layers make requests for images on a regular grid, it is possible for the server to cache these image requests and return the cached result next time you (or someone else) visits the same area - resulting in better performance all around.

 .. _openlayers.layers.cached.xyz:

-OpenLayers.Layer.XYZ
+ol.source.XYZ
 --------------------

 The Web Map Service specification allows a lot of flexibility in terms of what a client can request.
 Without constraints, this makes caching difficult or impossible in practice.

 At the opposite extreme, a service might offer tiles only at a fixed set of zoom levels and only for a regular grid.
-These can be generalized as XYZ layers - you can consider X and Y to indicate the column and row of the grid and Z to represent the zoom level.
+These can be generalized as tiled layers with an XYZ source - you can consider X and Y to indicate the column and row of the grid and Z to represent the zoom level.

 .. _openlayers.layers.cached.osm:

-OpenLayers.Layer.OSM
+ol.source.OSM
 --------------------

 The `OpenStreetMap (OSM) <http://www.openstreetmap.org/>`_ project is an effort to collect and make freely available map data for the world.
 OSM provides a few different renderings of their data as cached tile sets.
 These renderings conform to the basic :ref:`XYZ grid <openlayers.layers.cached.xyz>` arrangement and can be used in an OpenLayers map.
-The ``OpenLayers.Layer.OSM`` constructor accesses OpenStreetMap tiles.
+The ``ol.source.OSM`` layer source accesses OpenStreetMap tiles.

 .. _openlayers.layers.cached.example: